 - 49 Powerful Photoshop Actions for Photographers + 8 Bonus PS ActionsSale!

 - Lightroom Presets Pack – EssentialsSale!

 Photography Composition Tip 6: Exclude Distracting Elements

 When composing your shot keep an eye of for distracting elements.
 Especially around the edge of the frame.
-This can be branches, leaves, or a sign post or any other element that is not part of the composition.
-These elements can take the attention away from your main subject, particular if they are bright.
-Before pressing the shutter check if there are anything, that doesn’t need to be in your composition.
+This can be branches, leaves, or a signpost or any other element that is not part of the composition.
+These elements can take attention away from your main subject, particularly if they are bright.
+Before pressing the shutter check if there is anything, that doesn’t need to be in your composition.
 If there is, try to overcome it by reframing or zooming a little extra to exclude the object.